 Idris has since become a huge fan of Manchester City, so not surprisingly when he turned to us, his wish was to meet the team!

-The wish started in Idris' school assembly, where a very special video message was played from Captain of the Manchester City team Vincent Kompany, asking him to come down for a training session with all the team!
+The wish started in Idris' school assembly, when - to his surprise - a very special video message from Captain of the Manchester City team Vincent Kompany was played to the whole school.
+In it, Vincent asked him to join him for a training session with all the team!

-Idris was so shocked and very excited that his wish of meeting his beloved football team was coming true!
+Idris was shocked but very excited that his wish to meet his beloved football team was coming true!

 On the day of the training session, Idris was picked up from his home in Chappy's famous taxi and taken to Manchester City's Etihad campus, where he was given a behind-the-scenes tour of the grounds before putting on his very own kit and training with his favourite players.